scelis/twine/README.md

 ### References

 If you want a key to inherit the values of another key, you can use a reference.
 Any property not specified for a key will be taken from the reference.
+References may optionally be enclosed by square brackets like the keys the reference.

 ### Example